Monsanto: 1901 to WWII

-In 1901 Monsanto was founded in St. Louis, Missouri, as a chemical company.
-The founder was John Francis Queeny, who at age 42 was a 30‑year veteran of the nascent pharmaceutical industry.
+In 1901, Monsanto was founded in St. Louis, Missouri, as a chemical company.
+The founder was John Francis Queeny, who, at age 42, was a 30‑year veteran of the nascent pharmaceutical industry.
 He funded the firm with his own money and capital from a soft drink distributor.
-He used for the company name, the maiden name of his wife, Olga Méndez Monsanto, who was a scioness of the Sephardic Jewish Monsanto family.
+He named the company after his wife's maiden name, Olga Méndez Monsanto, who was an heir of the Monsanto family.

 The company's first products were commodity food additives, such as the artificial sweetener saccharin, caffeine and vanillin.

 Monsanto expanded to Europe in 1919 in a partnership with Graesser's Chemical Works at Cefn Mawr, Wales.
 The venture produced vanillin, aspirin and its raw ingredient salicylic acid, and later rubber processing chemicals.

 In the 1920s, Monsanto expanded into basic industrial chemicals such as sulfuric acid and PCBs.
 Queeny's son Edgar Monsanto Queeny took over the company in 1928.

 In 1926 the company founded and incorporated a town called Monsanto in Illinois (now known as Sauget).
 It was formed to provide minimal regulation and low taxes for Monsanto plants at a time when local jurisdictions had most of the responsibility for environmental rules.
 It was renamed in honor of Leo Sauget, its first village president.

 In 1935, Monsanto bought the Swann Chemical Company in Anniston, Alabama, and thereby entered the business of producing PCBs.

 In 1936, Monsanto acquired Thomas & Hochwalt Laboratories in Dayton, Ohio, to acquire the expertise of Charles Allen Thomas and Carroll A. Hochwalt.
 The acquisition became Monsanto's Central Research Department.
 Thomas spent the rest of his career at Monsanto, serving as President (1951–1960) and Board Chair (1960–1965).
 He retired in 1970.
 In 1943, Thomas was called to a meeting in Washington, D.C., with Leslie Groves, commander of the Manhattan Project, and James Conant, president of Harvard University and chairman of the National Defense Research Committee (NDRC).
 They urged Thomas to become co-director of the Manhattan Project at Los Alamos with Robert Oppenheimer, but Thomas was reluctant to leave Dayton and Monsanto.
 He joined the NDRC, and Monsanto's Central Research Department began to conduct related research.
 To that end, Monsanto operated the Dayton Project, and later Mound Laboratories, and assisted in the development of the first nuclear weapons.

 Post-WWII

-In 1946, Monsanto developed and marketed "All" laundry detergent, which they sold to Lever Brothers in 1957.
+In 1946, Monsanto developed and marketed "All" laundry detergent, which it sold to Lever Brothers in 1957.
 In 1947, its styrene factory was destroyed in the Texas City Disaster.
 In 1949, Monsanto acquired American Viscose Corporation from Courtaulds.
 In 1954, Monsanto partnered with German chemical giant Bayer to form Mobay and market polyurethanes in the United States.